Computing

 Implementation

-Our scheme of work for 2022-2023 uses DFE-funded Teach Computing (https://teachcomputing.org), which has been customised for schools to include relevant digital and learning resources.
-In addition to this, we use a range of localised Online Resources from LGFL (Inc. Busythings & J2E), and while maximising the best national and global open resources for teaching Computing, including Phil Bagge, Barefoot Computing and Common-Sense Media.
-Through doing so, we embed an effective legacy of Remote Learning, enable improved Progress and Portfolio Development, and provide more structured regular Computing lessons and half termly units of work for all three strands of the curriculum.
+Our scheme of work uses DFE-funded Teach Computing (https://teachcomputing.org), which has been customised for schools to include relevant digital and learning resources.
+In addition to this, we use a range of localised online resources from LGFL (Inc. Busythings & J2E), and while maximising the best national and global open resources for teaching computing, including Phil Bagge, Barefoot Computing and Common-Sense Media.
+Through doing so, we embed an effective legacy of remote learning, enable improved progress and portfolio development, and provide more structured regular computing lessons through half termly units of work for all three strands of the curriculum.

 Impact

 Our approach to the curriculum produces a high-quality, relevant computing education.
-Online portfolios and folders like Google Classroom, Scratch, and Classdojo provide evidence of how well kids are learning.
+Online portfolios and folders including Google Classroom, Scratch, and Classdojo provide evidence of how well students are learning.

 Students at Moreland Primary should be comfortable with a variety of technologies by the end of Year 6.
 They should be able to recognise how to stay secure when using the internet and comprehend the significance of being excellent online citizens.
 Pupils should have a sound knowledge of up-to-date technologies and how they can be used to enhance their learning and the curriculum.